Co-design and a sense of ownership in rehabilitation services; disability-led design and improvement studies (Project complete)

 Digging deeper into issues of ownership and best practices in prosthetics services using the lens of design thinking could help understand potential improvements to these services and the role for healthcare improvement studies.

-This project will build on the work of Hands of X, engaging diverse stakeholders (e.g. prosthetic wearers, policymakers, improvement researchers) to elicit further conversations about ownership and co-design in prosthetics and in healthcare practice in general.
+This project builds on the work of Hands of X, engaging diverse stakeholders (e.g. prosthetic wearers, policymakers, improvement researchers) to elicit further conversations about ownership and co-design in prosthetics and in healthcare practice in general.

-It will also explore the adoption of innovative practice, looking particularly at how Hands of X can might be adopted by the NHS.
+It also explores the adoption of innovative practice, looking particularly at how Hands of X can might be adopted by the NHS.

-Finally, it will involve illustrating and communicating the role of design in improvement studies.
+Finally, it involves illustrating and communicating the role of design in improvement studies.